 - Financial planning becomes guesswork

 This is why most people give up on detailed expense tracking.
 The tools are too broken to provide value.
 A properly automated spreadsheet can solve this.
+For a deep-dive comparison of all categorization methods, see the bank transaction categorization complete guide.

 The AI Revolution in Transaction Categorization